tableau/tabcmd/docs/tabcmd2_cmd.md

 : The name of the target workbook for extract creation.

-<details><summary>Global options</summary>
+## Global options

 The following options are used by all tabcmd2 commands.
-The `\-\-server`, `\-\-user`, and `\-\-password` options are required at least once to begin a session.
+The `--server`, `--user`, and `--password` options are required at least once to begin a session.
 An authentication token is stored so subsequent commands can be run without including these options.
 This token remains valid for five minutes after the last command that used it.

 -h, \-\-help

 : Displays the help for the command.

-Note: Some commands listed may not apply when using tabcmd2 with Tableau Online.
+<div class="alert alert-info"><strong>Note</strong>: Some commands listed may not apply when using tabcmd2 with Tableau Online.</div>

 -s, \-\-server